ista-vamos/sttt-experiments/README.md

-# FASE 2023 Artifact
+# Artifact for ,,VAMOS: Middleware for Best-Effort Third-Party Monitoring''

 NOTE: this README is available also in HTML or PDF format.

 ## Summary

-This artifact contains a prototype of a runtime monitoring middleware called VAMOS as discussed in the FASE 2023 paper _VAMOS: Middleware for Best-Effort Third-Party Monitoring_ by Marek Chalupa, Stefanie Muroya Lei, Fabian Muehlboeck, and Thomas A. Henzinger.
+This artifact contains a prototype of a runtime monitoring middleware called VAMOS as discussed in the STTT paper _VAMOS: Middleware for Best-Effort Third-Party Monitoring_ by Marek Chalupa, Stefanie Muroya Lei, Fabian Muehlboeck, and Thomas A. Henzinger.
 The artifact consist of the software, benchmarks discussed in the paper, and a set of scripts to run experiments